porres/pd-cyclone/README.md

 => <strong>Original Repository (up to version 0.1-Alpha-57):</strong>
 Cyclone was originally part of the MiXed library (also written by cyclone's original author Krzysztof Czaja).
 The original repository of MiXed, containing cyclone and more (such as 'toxy , 'ViCious', 'riddle') resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.

-- <strong>Pre Pd-Extended era (up to 0.1-Alpha-55):</strong> Krzysztof Czaja had a webpage for cyclone that no longer exists, but a copy of it from its last state is available here:  <http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html> - where you can find the cyclone version 0.1-Alpha54 from 2005 for download.
+- <strong>Krzysztof era (up to 0.1-Alpha-55):</strong> Krzysztof Czaja maintained cyclone from 2002 to 2005 and had a webpage for cyclone that no longer exists, but a copy of it from its last state is available here:  <http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html> - where you can find the cyclone version 0.1-Alpha54 from 2005 for download.

-- <strong>Pd-Extended era (0.1-Alpha-55 and 0.1-Alpha-56):</strong> The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
+- <strong>Hans era (0.1-Alpha-55 and 0.1-Alpha-56):</strong> Hans maintained cyclone from 2007 to 2013.
+The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
 The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in the latest Pd Vanilla (with the new build in deken plug in since Pd Vanilla 0.47-0).

-- <strong>Post Pd-Extended era (0.1-Alpha-57):</strong> The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan.
+- <strong>Fred Maintenance era (0.1-Alpha-57):</strong> The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan, who started maintaining cyclone frmo dec 2014.
 Although a compiled version for this version was made available at some point, it is not found there anymore and it is officially an "unreleased" version.

 => <strong>Fred Jan Kraan's Repository (0.2beta):</strong> Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library.
 This repository starts with the version 0.1alpha-57 of cyclone from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57>).
 As mentioned, this version today stands as "unreleased" and, besides Fred Jan's repository, it also found in the last snapshot of the original cyclone repository.